Jaina Island

-Jaina Island is a pre-Columbian Maya archaeological site in the present-day Mexican state of Campeche.
+Jaina Island is a pre-Columbian Maya archaeological site and artificial island in the present-day Mexican state of Campeche.
 A small limestone island on the Yucatán Peninsula's Gulf coast with only a tidal inlet separating it from the mainland, Jaina served as an elite Maya burial site, and is notable for the high number of fine ceramic figurines excavated there.

 The term "Jaina" translates to "Temple in the Water".

 The site

 Both Jaina Island and nearby Piedras Island (Isla Piedras) were the sites of small towns or villages.
 Jaina was settled c.
 300 CE, lasting until its abandonment some time circa 1200 CE.
 The principal occupation occurred near the end of this period, during the Late Classic and Terminal Classic eras.
 Present-day ruins consist of two small plaza groups and a ballcourt.

 Jaina Island's notability is tied to its estimated 20,000 graves, of which over 1,000 have been archaeologically excavated.
 Within each grave, the human remains are accompanied by glassware, slateware, or pottery as well as one or more ceramic figurines, usually resting on the occupant's chest or held in their hands.

 The name of this island necropolis probably comes from the Yucatán Maya phrase hail na, or “watery house”.
 Its western location may have been tied to the setting sun, and therefore to death.

 The source of the burial population is as yet unknown, but likely comes from Edzna, and the nearby Chenes and Puuc regions.